Tope-Adekeye/Cyber-Security-Projects/osquery/README.md

 ## 🎯 Overview

 Osquery is a revolutionary **SQL-powered operating system instrumentation framework** that transforms endpoint monitoring and security operations.
-Originally developed by Facebook, this powerful tool exposes operating system data as a high-performance relational database, enabling security teams to query system state, monitor for threats, and conduct forensic investigations using familiar SQL syntax across Windows, Linux, and macOS platforms.
+This powerful tool exposes operating system data as a high-performance relational database, enabling security teams to query system state, monitor for threats, and conduct forensic investigations using familiar SQL syntax across Windows, Linux, and macOS platforms.

 ### 🚀 **Key Features**
 - **SQL-Based Querying**: Query operating system data using standard SQL syntax